JanDeDobbeleer/oh-my-posh/docs/docs/segment-wakatime.md

 :::caution

 You **must** request an API key at the [wakatime](https://wakatime.com) website.
-The free tier for *Current weather and forecasts collection* is sufficient.
+The free tier for is sufficient.
 You'll find the API key in your profile settings page.

 :::